tessercat/daoistic-book/blog/ants-part-2/notes.md

-on how meritocracies end up with snarky, exhausted leadership, and adds a pointed question that makes me think it's not a stretch to interpret the full phrase (於其下) to mean something like venting frustration on subordinates or maybe taking it out on subordinates.
+on how meritocracies end up with snarky, exhausted leadership, and adds a pointed question that makes me think it's not a stretch to interpret the full phrase to mean something like venting frustration on subordinates or taking it out on subordinates.

 As the beached whale is at the mercy of ants, the activist prince is at the mercy of 有司,